-• "ADRs" are to the American depositary receipts that may evidence the ADSs;

-- "ADSs" are to the American depositary shares, each of which represents our ordinary shares; - "BVI" are to the British Virgin Islands; - "CAGR" are to the compound annual growth rate; - "China" or the "PRC" are to the People's Republic of China; and only in the context of describing PRC rules, laws, regulations, regulatory authority, and any PRC entities or citizens under such rules, laws and regulations and other legal or tax matters in this prospectus, excludes Taiwan, Hong Kong and Macau. - "our PRC Subsidiary" is to Adlai Nortye Biopharma Co., Ltd, our wholly foreign-owned enterprise incorporated in the PRC; - "RMB" or "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" are to our ordinary shares, par value US\$ per share; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; - "we," "us," "our company," and "our" are to Adlai Nortye Ltd., our Cayman Islands holding company and its subsidiaries.
+- "ADRs" are to the American depositary receipts that may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents our ordinary shares; - "BVI" are to the British Virgin Islands; - "CAGR" are to the compound annual growth rate; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau, and Taiwan; - "our PRC Subsidiary" is to Adlai Nortye Biopharma Co., Ltd, our wholly foreign-owned enterprise incorporated in the PRC; - "RMB" or "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" are to our ordinary shares, par value US\$ per share; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; - "we," "us," "our company," and "our" are to Adlai Nortye Ltd., our Cayman Islands holding company and its subsidiaries.